dimcookies/internal-bet-game/README.md

   * "currentMatchDays": "1,2,3,4,5,6,7,8", "allowedMatchDays": "8,7", "betDeadlineText": "date text"
 * Fix email credentials
 * Change encryption key
-* After all bets have been set, decrypt them
+* After all bets have been set, decrypt them (first call might timeout in gateway)
 * Check rss feeds
 * Upload odds.csv using the management endpoint for each stage
 * Change in leaderboard.html the condition to show different color for winners